 Founded in 1959 in the city where basketball was born, the Naismith Memorial Basketball Hall of Fame is dedicated to honoring and celebrating the game and its creator.
 The “Hall” is recognized globally as the premier institution entrusted with recording and disseminating the history of the game of basketball, and recognizing and honoring the achievements of its greatest players, coaches, and contributors.

 These commemorative coins will be released in 2020 to recognize the Naismith Memorial Basketball Hall of Fame’s 60th anniversary.
-Sign up to receive on-sale information and updates about this program on the U.S. Mint catalog site.
+To place your order, visit U.S. Mint catalog site

 About the Competition